Skip to main content

 How common is autism?

-• About 1 in 54 U.S. children have an autism diagnosis.
-(Centers for Disease Control and Prevention, 2020)
+• Among 8-year-old children, 1 in 36 U.S. children have been identified with autism spectrum disorder.
+(Centers for Disease Control and Prevention, 2023)

 Autism statistics by age

 Today, autism diagnoses usually happen in early childhood, which may be why autism rates in children are higher than those in adults.
-However, because the definition of autism spectrum disorder has drastically evolved, many teens and adults could be living with undiagnosed ASD.
+However, because the definition of autism spectrum disorder has drastically evolved based on a greater understanding of the condition, many teens and adults could be living with undiagnosed ASD.

-• Of those children with autism, 44% were evaluated by age 3.
-(Centers for Disease Control and Prevention, 2020)
+• According to national surveys, of those children with autism, 49% were evaluated by age 3.
+(Centers for Disease Control and Prevention, 2023)

-• Children with a clinical diagnosis of autism has a median age of diagnosis of 4 years and 3 months.
-(Centers for Disease Control and Prevention, 2020)
+• Children with a clinical diagnosis of autism had a median age of diagnosis of 4 years and 1 month.
+(Centers for Disease Control and Prevention, 2023)

 Autism statistics by race and ethnicity

-Minority groups are diagnosed with autism later and less often.
+• Minority groups are diagnosed with autism later and less often (Journal of Developmental & Behavioral Pediatrics, 2021)

 Cognitive functioning among children with autism